SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

 > Refer to the detailed steps to get started from the [Building Microsoft Teams tab using SharePoint Framework](web-parts/get-started/using-web-part-as-ms-teams-tab.md) tutorial which contains additional important details you must follow.

 1. Create a SharePoint Framework solution with a client-side web part
-1. Add `"TeamsTab"` to the `supportedHosts` property of the web part manifest:
+1. Add `"TeamsTab"` to the `supportedHosts` property of the web part manifest to use it as a tab in a channel:

     ```json
     "supportedHosts": ["SharePointWebPart", "TeamsTab"],
     ```

+1. Add `"TeamsPersonalApp"` to the `supportedHosts` property of the web part manifest to use it as a personal app:

+    ```json
+    "supportedHosts": ["SharePointWebPart", "TeamsPersonalApp"],
+    ```

 1. Deploy the web part using tenant-scoped deployment option to your SharePoint app catalog
-1. Create the Microsoft Teams app manifest file, **manifest.json**, and save it in the **./teams** folder of the solution
-1. ZIP the contents of the **./teams** folder; this is the Microsoft Teams app package
-1. Use the Microsoft Teams app package to side load the application in Microsoft Teams
+1. Activate the SharePoint Framework solution which you deployed and click **Sync to Teams** button in the App Catalog

 ## Deployment options

-There are multiple options to deploy Microsoft Teams tab.
+There are multiple options to deploy Microsoft Teams tab or as a personal app.
 As both SharePoint and Microsoft Teams have their own app catalog, deployment requires operations on both services.
 Visibility of the new functionality can be controlled by the deployment steps taken.

 ### Tenant deployment